jamescherti/easysession.el/README.md

 ### How to prevent EasySession from saving when switching sessions

-By default, the `easysession-switch-to` function saves the current session before switching to another session.
+By default, the `easysession-switch-to` function saves the current session before switching to another session, provided that `easysession-save-mode-predicate` evaluates to non-nil or is nil.

 This behavior can be modified by setting the variable `easysession-switch-to-save-session` to nil, which prevents the session from being saved automatically when switching.